waigo/waigo/README.md

 // in file: <app folder>/src/config/base.js
 module.exports = function(config) {
   ...
-  config.middleware = [
+  config.middleware = {
-    {
+    /* Order in which middleware gets run */
+    order: [
+      'errorHandler',
-      id: 'example',
+      'example',
+    ],
+    /* Options for each middleware */
     options: {
+      example: {
-        // everything in here gets passed to the example middleware constructor }
+        // everything in here gets passed to the 'example' middleware constructor }
-    },
-    ...
-  ];
+    }
+  };
   ...
 }
 ```